Houston Car Accident Lawyer

-It is important to consult with an experienced personal injury attorney in Houston immediately.
-Texas personal injury cases have a two-year statute of limitations (SOL), which bars any subsequent lawsuits after this period has passed.
+It is important to consult with experienced car accident lawyers in Houston immediately.
+Houston personal injury cases have a two-year statute of limitations (SOL), which bars any subsequent lawsuits after this period has passed.
 This means anyone who was injured in the accident and wants to bring a claim for damages cannot do so after this two year period.

-There are a variety of car accident claims throughout Texas.
-Some of the most common car accident claims involve the following:
+There are a variety of car accident claims throughout Houston.
+Some of the most common car wreck claims involve the following:

 - Rear Impact Accidents